Laws and regulations governing procurement

 European directive

 Dutch laws and regulations governing public procurement are based on European Directive 2014/24/EU.
-The European rules have been implemented in the Netherlands in the 2012 Public Procurement Act.
+The European rules were implemented in the Netherlands in the 2012 Public Procurement Act.
+The current version of the Act entered into force on July 1, 2016.

 Procurement Act 2012

-The 2012 Public Procurement Act( ) applies to all tenders issued by public and semi-public institutions in the Netherlands.
-With this act, the Netherlands implements the European directives on public procurement.
+The2012 Public Procurement Act( ) applies to all tenders issued by public and semi-public institutions in the Netherlands.
+With this act, the Netherlands has implemented the European directives on public procurement.

 A number of provisions from the Act have been further elaborated in an order in council (Procurement Decree):